NAM Server ► Tools ► DMI ► New report

 pastes the section in the clipboard to the selected location.

-The next six commands to insert and delete columns and rows of report section placeholders.
+The next six commands are to insert and delete columns and rows of report section placeholders.
 This is how you decide the general report layout: create a grid of placeholders, and then add report sections to the grid.

 adds a row of placeholders above the current section.